Dou, Wolfe and Sargent share first-round lead at Wichita Open Supporting Wichita’s Youth

 WICHITA, Kan.
-(Press Release) – Zecheng “Marty” Dou, Jared Wolfe and Billy Tom Sargent carded matching 7-under 63s on Thursday to claim a share of the first-round lead at the Wichita Open Supporting Wichita’s Youth.
-Brad Hopfinger, Taylor Dickson, Mark Baldwin and Mark Blakefield sit one stroke off the lead at 6-under.
+(KSNW) – Zecheng “Marty” Dou, Jared Wolfe, and Billy Tom Sargent carded matching 7-under 63s on Thursday to claim a share of the first-round lead at the Wichita Open Supporting Wichita’s Youth.
+Brad Hopfinger, Taylor Dickson, Mark Baldwin, and Mark Blakefield sit one stroke off the lead at 6-under.

 Beginning on the back nine, Sargent carded two birdies and seven pars on his first nine holes.
 After making the turn, the Korn Ferry Tour rookie caught fire with a birdie on No. 1 and an eagle on the par-5 second.
 After a par on the par-4 third, he tallied back-to-back birdies on Nos.
 4 and 5 to reach 7-under for the round.
 Despite a bogey on the par-4 sixth, Sargent closed his opening round with a 15-foot birdie putt to finish at 7-under.